Loamy Soil Characteristics: Understanding the Ideal Soil Type for Plant Growth

 Organic Matter

-Loamy soil is rich in organic matter, which includes dead plant and animal material, as well as the remains of microorganisms.
+Being rich with organic matter, which includes dead plant and animal material, as well as the remains of microorganisms.

 Organic matter plays a crucial role in maintaining soil fertility and structure.